brack3t/Djrill/docs/usage/sending_mail.rst

 `message` struct can be set directly on an :class:`~django.core.mail.EmailMessage` (or subclass) object:

+..
+These attributes are in the same order as they appear in the Mandrill API docs...

 .. attribute:: track_opens

     ``Boolean``: whether Mandrill should enable open-tracking for this message.